Weak Classicality in Coupled N-Level Quantum Systems: Observables based on projective measurements

+This section extends the results of the previous section to the larger class of observables that are based on projective measurements, a form in which any generic observable can be constructed.
+Observables that are constructed by projective measurements translate operationally to the lab as Stern-Gerlach-like measurements, which will be useful for future experimental work.
+Additionally, these observables are of the same form employed by Peres \cite{Peres92}, whose observables are a subset of those considered here.

-Here $\hat{q}$ refers to the choice of the quantization axis and $f_m$ take values $\{0,1\}$.
-The sequence $\{f_m\}$ - the parity bit array - characterizes the observable.
-In turn, each parity bit array admits a unique integer representation $\mathbb{P}$, which we may dub as the parity bit integer.
+where $f_m =0,1$.
+Here $\hat{q}$ refers to the choice of the quantization axis and $f_m$ takes values $\{0,1\}$.
+The sequence $\{f_m\}$ - henceforth called the `parity bit array' - characterizes the observable.
+In turn, each parity bit array admits a unique integer representation $\mathbb{P}$, which we may dub as the `parity bit integer'.
 We employ this notation throughout.
 In short, we have shortlisted a set of $2^N$ observables for each subsystem.
 Note that the result of a measurement of $O(\hat{q})$ can be easily expressed in terms of appropriate count rates for various quantum numbers $m$.
+Further note that each observable partitions the Hilbert space to a direct sum of two orthogonal subspaces, ${\cal H_N} = {\cal H}_k \oplus {\cal H}_{N-k}; ~k= 0,\cdots \frac{[N]}{2}$.